yiranelmo/Biostat.626/README.md

 # Method

-- For task 1, construct the C5.0 algorithm to complete the binary classifier task.
+- For task 1, construct the **C5.0 algorithm** to complete the binary classifier task.

-* For task 2, build generalized linear models to complete the multi-class classifier task.
+* For task 2, build **generalized linear models** to complete the multi-class classifier task.

 # Performance

-Through continuous optimization, 100% accuracy and 95.7% accuracy in task 1 and 95.7% in task 2 were obtained on the Leaderboard.
+Through continuous optimization, 100% accuracy in task 1 and 95.7% in task 2 were obtained on the Leaderboard.